 Amazon Web App Verification Key

 in5 output can be deployed directly into the Amazon App Store.
 Part of the submission process to the App Store involves creating a manifest file with a verification key.
-Instead of creating the manifest file manually, you can simply paste your verification into the Amazon Web App Verification Key field within the in5 dialog and in5 will generate the manifest file for you.
+Instead of creating the manifest manually, you can simply paste your verification into the Amazon Web App Verification Key field within the in5 dialog and in5 will generate the manifest for you.
 For more on Amazon Web Apps, visit https://developer.amazon.com/sdk/webapps.html.

 This field is used to add a version number to the manifest file that is generated for an Amazon Web App.

 This section lets you easily include Google Analytics tracking and sharing buttons for social networks.